Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Experiments

 \subsection{Overall Performance}

-As shown in Table~\ref{tab:main} and Fig.~\ref{fig:main_results}, standard safety alignment methods (SFT and DPO) impose a heavy alignment tax.
-This phenomenon is exacerbated in the multi-stage SFT-DPO pipeline, where sequential optimization leads to cumulative forgetting.
-Specifically, for the Qwen2.5-7B model, \textit{SimpleQA} accuracy collapses from 3.33\% (pre-trained) to 0.79\% after SFT, and further decays to 0.53\% following SFT-DPO.
-Similarly, instruction-following capabilities (\textit{IFEval}) suffer sequential degradation, dropping from 64.33\% to 57.30\% (SFT) and finally to 51.94\% (SFT-DPO).
-Existing mitigation strategies fail to fundamentally resolve this conflict.
-While mixing general data (\textit{+ General Data}) or applying parameter averaging (\textit{+ Merged}) can partially recover general capabilities, they frequently dilute the safety signal.
-Conversely, while applying parameter regularization (\textit{+ LoRA}) maintains high safety scores, it exacerbates severe forgetting in general abilities (Fig.~\ref{fig:main_results}, Table~\ref{tab:main}).
+\paragraph{Compare to Standard Baseline.} As shown in Table~\ref{tab:main} and Fig.~\ref{fig:main_results}, standard safety alignment methods (SFT, DPO, and SFT-DPO) improve several safety metrics but often reduce parts of general utility, producing a visible alignment tax.
+Existing mitigation strategies reduce some regressions but do not uniformly dominate the trade-off.
+Mixing general data (\textit{+ General Data}) or applying parameter averaging (\textit{+ Merged}) can partially recover general capabilities, but may dilute the safety signal in some settings.
+Parameter-efficient updating (\textit{+ LoRA}) can maintain strong safety scores, but it may still underperform on several general-capability metrics (Fig.~\ref{fig:main_results}, Table~\ref{tab:main}).

-In contrast, our proposed OGPSA consistently achieves the optimal balance between safety and general utility across most settings.
-For instance, OGPSA effectively neutralizes the alignment tax: on Qwen2.5-7B Instruct SFT-DPO, it restores \textit{IFEval} scores from 51.94\% (naive tuning) back to 63.96\% (approaching the pre-trained 64.33\%), and recovers \textit{SimpleQA} scores from 0.53\% to 3.03\% (vs. 3.33\% pre-trained), all while maintaining robust safety compliance.
-In summary, the robustness of OGPSA is consistent across different models and training stages.
-As shown in Fig.~\ref{fig:main_results} and Appendix Fig.~\ref{fig:llama_results}, whether applied to single-stage SFT/DPO or the multi-stage SFT-DPO pipeline, our method consistently establishes a Pareto-superior frontier between safety and general abilities compared to standard baselines.
+OGPSA improves the observed trade-off by preserving more of the selected general-capability metrics while maintaining competitive safety performance.
+To summarize this mixed benchmark behavior, we report average performance gain (\textit{Avg.
+Gain}) against the instruct baseline, while retaining all individual metrics in Table~\ref{tab:main}.
+OGPSA obtains the highest \textit{Avg.
+Gain} across both models and all three alignment stages in this evaluation.
+In the sequential SFT-DPO pipeline, it increases \textit{Avg.
+Gain} on Qwen2.5-7B-Instruct from 33.98\% to 42.74\% and on Llama3.1-8B-Instruct from 19.74\% to 32.98\%.

+\paragraph{Compare to Advanced Baseline.} We further compare against two stronger baselines in the Qwen2.5-7B SFT setting: (1) GPM~\citep{gpm}, a representative continual learning approach using gradient projection memory, and (2) STAIR~\citep{zhangstair}, a recent safety-alignment framework requiring 20K mixed data samples.
+This comparison is not intended to exhaust all CL or alignment baselines, but it tests whether OGPSA remains competitive against a direct projection-based CL method and a stronger safety-alignment method.
+As shown in Table~\ref{tab:sota_baseline}, OGPSA obtains the highest aggregate gain and improves several general-capability metrics while keeping safety scores competitive.